NetworkBlockDevice/nbd/doc/proto.md

     area MUST be fully provisioned, ensuring that future writes to the same area will not cause fragmentation or cause failure due to insufficient space.

+    If the server advertised `NBD_FLAG_SEND_FAST_ZERO` but
+    `NBD_CMD_FLAG_FAST_ZERO` is not set, then the server MUST NOT fail with `NBD_ENOTSUP`, even if the operation is no faster than a corresponding `NBD_CMD_WRITE`.
+Conversely, if
+    `NBD_CMD_FLAG_FAST_ZERO` is set, the server MUST fail quickly with `NBD_ENOTSUP` unless the request can be serviced in less time than a corresponding `NBD_CMD_WRITE`, and SHOULD NOT alter the contents of the export when returning this failure.
+The server's determination on whether to fail a fast request MAY depend on a number of factors, such as whether the request was suitably aligned, on whether the `NBD_CMD_FLAG_NO_HOLE` flag was present, or even on whether a previous `NBD_CMD_TRIM` had been performed on the region.
+If the server did not advertise `NBD_FLAG_SEND_FAST_ZERO`, then it SHOULD NOT fail with `NBD_ENOTSUP`, regardless of the speed of servicing a request, and SHOULD fail with `NBD_EINVAL` if the `NBD_CMD_FLAG_FAST_ZERO` flag was set.
+A server MAY advertise `NBD_FLAG_SEND_FAST_ZERO` whether or not it will actually succeed on a fast zero request (a fast failure of `NBD_ENOTSUP` still counts as a fast response);
+    similarly, a server SHOULD fail a fast zero request with `NBD_ENOTSUP` if the server cannot quickly determine in advance whether proceeding with the request would be fast, even if it turns out that the same request without the flag would be fast after all.

+    One intended use of a fast zero request is optimizing the copying of a sparse image source into the export: a client can request fast zeroing of the entire export, and if it succeeds, follow that with write requests to just the data portions before a single flush of the entire image, for fewer transactions overall.
+On the other hand, if the fast zero request fails, the fast failure lets the client know that it must manually write zeroes corresponding to the holes of the source image before a final flush, for more transactions but with no time lost to duplicated I/O to the data portions.
+Knowing this usage pattern can help decide whether a server's implementation for writing zeroes counts as fast (for example, a successful fast zero request may start a background operation that would cause the next flush request to take longer, but that is okay as long as intermediate writes before that flush do not further lengthen the time spent on the overall sequence of operations).

     If an error occurs, the server MUST set the appropriate error code in the error field.